software-students-spring2025/3-python-package-chugthiskoolaid/README.md

 from mood_suggester import recommend_activity, recommend_book, recommend_movie, recommend_music
 ```
 ## Virtual Environment & Dependencies
-how to configure and run all parts of your project for any developer on any platform
-how to set up any environment variables and import any starter data into the database, as necessary, for the system to operate correctly when run.

 1️⃣ **Clone the Repository**
 ```
 git clone https://github.com/software-students-spring2025/3-python-package-chugthiskoolaid.git